 Rory Stirling - BGF Ventures

-Rory Stirling is Partner and Co-founder of BGF Ventures, the UK’s largest fund dedicated to backing early stage UK technology companies.
-Launched in 2015, BGF Ventures’ current investments include NewVoiceMedia, ROLI, Gousto and PeopleGraph.
-Before launching BGF Ventures, Rory was previously a partner at MMC Ventures where he invested in software companies including Masabi and Reevoo, marketplace companies including Appear Here and Love Home Swap, and consumer internet companies like Pact and Tyres on the Drive.
-Before throwing himself into venture capital investing Rory had his own angel-backed start-up and before that, was an investment banker at Greenhill & Co.
-Yoga and fitness-loving Rory grew up in an entrepreneurial household, since his dad ran his own business in the music industry.
-He has a MA in Economics from Edinburgh University.
-He was born in London where he still lives with his wife Ashleigh.
+Before launching BGF Ventures, Rory was a partner at MMC Ventures where he invested in software companies including Masabi and Reevoo, marketplace companies including Appear Here and Love Home Swap, and consumer internet companies such as Pact and Tyres on the Drive.
+Before becoming an investor Rory had his own angel-backed start-up and before that, was an investment banker at Greenhill & Co.